La Virgen Cabeza: Community and the memory of the oppressed

 Before Cleopatra became the guide to El Poso, the slum was described as a part of los pequeños Auschwitz (Note: English: The mini-Auschwitzes) where nadie se muere de viejo sino de enfermedades curables o tiros innecesarios (Note: English: (...) no one dies of old age, they die of curable illnesses or unnecessary bullets.)
 However, Cleopatra's exhortations soon become the initial push that stirs in the slum's inhabitants a sense of purpose that allows them to undertake projects and achieve a higher degree of social organization.
 Cabezón Cámara's position on the power of the collective can be glimpsed in her description of the rapid positive changes that take place in El Poso as a product of this new sense of community, which, although initiated by Cleopatra, were in fact the result of the inhabitants coming together:

 Era así, desde su centro mismo la villa irradiaba alegría.
 Parecía cosa de la Virgen y Cleo, pero éramos nosotros, era la fuerza de juntarnos.
 (Note: English: That's how it was: happiness radiated from the very heart of the slum.
 It might have looked like it was because of the Virgin and Cleo, but it was us, it was the power of us all coming together.)

 Soon, non-governmental organizations and journalists start to arrive and talk about the sueño argentino (Note: English: Argentine dream), while the inhabitants say:

 (...) cada cosa empezó a parecer parte de un plan, algo con sentido y objetivos (Note: English: (...) everything began to seem like part of a plan, something with meaning and purpose.)

 However, as Qüity acknowledges, the new peace in the village does not do away with the state of vulnerability that they experienced, always with the risk that, like the fish they farmed collectively, others would come and "cast nets and devour them".
 This finally happens because of the ambition of the groups in power, which destroy the project of communal paradise that was emerging in El Poso, put an end to their social climbing, and make their place in society invisible.

-The last point Cabezón makes is the need to record the collective history of the dispossessed and of those who have been made invisible.
+The last point Cabezón makes is the need to record the collective history of the deprived and of those who have been made invisible.
 The manuscript of the novel itself is presented as Qüity's attempt to rescue the memory of the fateful events that happened in the slum, where the narrator begins to recount the events by using the first-person singular pronoun yo (Note: English: I) and then progressively beginning to use the plural nosotros (Note: English: We) instead.
 Cleopatra's contributions in the manuscript show how important it is for these records to include, as spokespersons for their own stories, the perspective of those who have been themselves excluded.
 Cleopatra sporadically corrects Qüity and demands to tell her version of the events, as she makes it clear to her at the beginning of the novel:

 (...) tengo derecho a hacerme escuchar (Note: English: I have the right to make myself heard.)